-PaleBlue is providing it's virtually reality based solutions in the domain of biotechnology as well that are developed under the eye of experts and researchers to excel its success in virtual biotechnology.
+PaleBlue is providing it's virtually reality based solutions in this domain as well that are developed under the eye of experts and researchers to excel its success in virtual biotechnology.

-In medicine, Paleblue is a leader in developing modern biotechnology applications in areas such as pharmaceutical drug discoveries and production, pharma-cogenenomics (study on how the genome effects the drug response), and genetic testing (or genetic screening).
+In medicine, PaleBlue is developing modern biotechnology applications in areas such as pharmaceutical drug discoveries and production, pharma-cogenenomics (study on how the genome effects the drug response), and genetic testing (or genetic screening).
 PaleBlue has seen how Biotechnology has contributed to the discovery and manufacturing of traditional small molecule pharmaceutical drugs as well as drugs that are the product of biotechnology – biopharmaceutics.

 PaleBlue has developed tools for modern biotechnology that can be used to manufacture existing medicines relatively easily and cheaply.
 Also, Genetic testing allows the genetic diagnosis of vulnerabilities to inherited diseases, and can also be used to determine a child's parentage (genetic mother and father) or in general a person's ancestry.

-Genetically modified crops (sometimes referred to as "GM crops" or "biotech crops") are plants used in agriculture, the DNA of which has been modified with genetic engineering techniques.
-Paleblue has observed that in most cases, the main aim is to introduce a new trait that does not occur “naturally” in the species.
+Genetically modified crops (sometimes referred to as "GM crops" or Biotechnology crops) are plants used in agriculture, the DNA of which has been modified with genetic engineering techniques.
+PaleBlue has observed that in most cases, the main aim is to introduce a new trait that does not occur “naturally” in the species.

 Genetically modified foods (also called “GM” foods) are foods produced from organisms that have had specific changes introduced into their DNA with the methods of genetic engineering.
 These techniques have allowed for the introduction of new crop traits as well as a far greater control (helped by PaleBlues tools) over a food's genetic structure than previously afforded by methods such as selective breeding.